TUESDAY RULES

 d.
 Pitcher may have 3 warm up throws after the 1st inning.
 Infielders and outfielders may not take warm ups after the 1st inning.

 e.
 Batters will start with a 0 Ball and 0 Strike count.
 After batter has 2 strikes called the next batted ball must be fair.
-However, if the
+However, if the pitcher’s screen is hit twice the batter shall be declared out.

 g.
 Any foul ball hit over the netting along the left field sideline is ruled an out.